AgaToma/lighthouse-bnb/README.md

   - Staff users have more options on room details page
   - Staff users can see all bookings
 - Restricting guest user access only to bookings created by them
+- Unregistered users have view only access to home page and rooms

 **Backend organized in separate apps**